gordonguthrie/pometo/docs/_work_in_progress/parser_notes.md

 Error
 1 +
 --^
-SYNTAX ERROR (syntax error before: :) on line 1 at character 3
+SYNTAX ERROR (invalid expression:no value at the RHS) on line 1 at character 3
 ```

 This is true if the value is replaced with a variable